algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Technical-Specifications.md

 ### 1.1.2 - Success Criteria

-The project will be considered successful if the following criterias are met:
+The project will be considered successful if the following criteria are met:

 - Successful implementation and testing of the alarm system.
 - Successful shock detection